 The recipient must not hold any other scholarship(s) or award(s) administered by EducationMatters.

 International fee-paying students are not eligible to apply for this award.

 Selection will be based on the level of financial need, academics, and the essay.

 Online application available at www.educationmatters.ca.
 Applicants should check with their guidance office for more information and are encouraged to discuss their application with the Scholarship Coordinator at their high school.

 Recipients are selected and notified by September.
 The Selection Committee will include the donor and representatives from Calgary Foundation and EducationMatters.
 To claim the award, within twelve (12) months of notification of award, the recipient must be registered in an eligible program of post-secondary study in Canada of at least two years duration.

 In order to receive continued funding, award holders must maintain sufficient academic standing to continue in post-secondary based on a full-time course load (as determined by the institution) for the previous semester and provide proof of enrollment.
-An Official Transcript must accompany each subsequent semester Payment Activation Form which must be received no later than three (3) months after the beginning of the semester.
+A transcript must accompany each subsequent proof of enrollment which must be received no later than three (3) months after the beginning of the semester.

-Award will be available to recipients for a five year period once payment is initiated; students must continue in an appropriate field of study and maintain an adequate GPA as per the terms of the award.
+Award will be available to recipients for a five year period for University programs and three years for trade vocational programs once payment is initiated; students must continue in an appropriate field of study and maintain an adequate GPA as per the terms of the award.
 Recipients must notify EducationMatters as soon as possible if they plan to defer their award or change their course of study.
 Payments are made to the post-secondary institution.